Altinn/altinn-studio-docs/content/notifications/explanation/address-lookup/_index.md

 __Personal contact information for enterprises__

 End user is free to input the contact details they wish and the input is subject to basic validation.
-User is prompted to confirm or update the data every 6 months, contact points that have not been confirmed or updated in the last 6 months will not be exposed through the lookup API.
+Affiliates of the organization are prompted every 90 days to confirm or update the contact information through the Altinn Portal.